stolostron/rhacm-docs/manage_cluster/multizone_config.md

   - One master node in z1, two master nodes in zone 2 (z2), and two master nodes in zone 3 (z3)
   - One management node in z1, one management node in z2, and one management node in z3
   - Two proxy nodes in z2 and one proxy node in z3
-  - One VA node in z1, one VA node in z2, and one VA node in z3
   - One worker node in z1, one worker node in z2, and one worker node in z3
   - One etcd node in z1, two etcd nodes in zone 2 (z2), and two etcd nodes in zone 3 (z3)